-Railroad Culture Park, August 2017.
-One of my favorite Xiamen experiences was this simple but ingenious nature trail in the southwest of the city.
-It stands as a towering testament to brilliant urban planning and creative reuse, with five kilometers of landscaped gardens set around a stretch of preserved rails.
+August 2017.
+One of my favourite Xiamen experiences was this simple but ingenious nature trail in the southwest of the city.
+Railroad Culture Park stands as a towering testament to brilliant urban planning and creative reuse, with five kilometres of landscaped gardens set around a stretch of preserved rails.
 Popular with ramblers, dog walkers, joggers and people simply wanting to get from A to B, I found myself instantly charmed.

-Railroad Culture Park, August 2017.
-Perhaps the highlight of my walk was this adapted tunnel under Yintai Mountain.
+August 2017.
+Perhaps the highlight of my walk through Railroad Culture Park was this adapted tunnel under Yintai Mountain.
 It takes about ten minutes to pass through and there are illuminated before-and-after images of the park’s renovation project and a sculpted mural of China’s illustrious railway system.

-Railroad Culture Park, August 2017.
-Along the way you can stop at a number of cutesy resting points designed to look like stations.
+August 2017.
+Railroad Culture Park has a number of cutesy resting points designed to look like stations.
 Most have wooden benches, a stone armchair or rocking chair, rubbish bins and maps of the trail.

-Railroad Culture Park, August 2017.
-It shouldn’t take longer than an hour to complete the route.
-The park has various access points, but it’s best to tackle it whole from its natural starting point near Dashengli bus stop, reachable by lines 1, 15, 20, 122 and 135.
+August 2017.
+It shouldn’t take longer than an hour to complete your walk through Railroad Culture Park.
+The trail has various access points, but it’s best to tackle it whole from its natural starting point near Dashengli bus stop, reachable by lines 1, 15, 20, 122 and 135.